whowechina/chu_pico/README.md

 * Find a service to cut an IR cover using the DXF or DWG file `Production\CAD\chu_pico_ir_cover.*`, the size is 293.2mm*63.5mm, 1mm thickness.
 The material must be "Infrared Transmitting Acrylic Sheet" which can block visible lights (so it looks black) while letting IR lights go through.
   <img src="doc/ir_cover_3.png" width="80%">
 * If you can't find one, cut a regular smooth surface acrylic, but it can't hide the ToF sensors which are not good looking.
+* If you're using the VL53L0x ToF sensor, please add padding beneath the sensor.
+This brings it closer to the acrylic cover, which can prevent acrosstalk error.

 ### 3D Printing
 * You need a Bambu 3D printer for 2 reasons: